jonfernq/Learning/OperatingSystems/FileSystems/README.md

 Overall, both file systems have their strengths and weaknesses, and the choice of which one to use largely depends on the specific needs and preferences of the user.

 ---
-> For Linux it is commonly said that everything is a file.
-What does this mean?

-In Linux, the concept of "everything is a file" means that all system resources, including devices, directories, and processes, can be treated as files.
-This concept is a fundamental principle of the Linux operating system, and it simplifies the design and implementation of the operating system.

-For example, in Linux, the input/output (I/O) operations for a device, such as a printer or a keyboard, can be performed using the same file system functions that are used to read and write regular files.
-Similarly, a directory can be treated as a file that contains a list of other files and directories, and the operations on directories can be performed using the same file system functions.

-This principle makes it easy for developers to create applications that work with files and devices in a consistent way, and it also makes it easier for users to interact with the system.

----
 > I heard that Linux files can be either character-based or block-based ?